Tampa Bay Buccaneers vs. Chicago Bears NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Tampa Bay's games this season have gone over 47 points five of six times.
+- Tampa Bay has combined with its opponents to score more than 47 points in five of six games this season.

-- Chicago's games have gone over 47 points in only one opportunity this season.
+- Chicago has combined with its opponents to score more than 47 points in one game this season.

-- The combined points per game average of the two teams, 48.8, is 1.8 points above Sunday's over/under.
+- Sunday's total is 1.8 points lower than the two team's combined 48.8 points per game average.

-- The 44.7 combined points per game that these two squads have allowed this season are 2.3 fewer than the 47 over/under in this contest.
+- This contest's total is 2.3 points more than the 44.7 these two squads combine to allow per game this season.

 Buccaneers stats and trends

-- This season, the Buccaneers won ATS in their only game as a favorite of 12.5 points or more.
+- The Buccaneers have been favored by 12.5 points or more once this season and covered the spread.

-- Tampa Bay's games this year have gone over the total in four out of six opportunities (66.7%).
+- Tampa Bay's games this year have hit the over four times in six opportunities (66.7%).

 - Tampa Bay is 2-3 against the spread and 4-1 overall in games when it scores more than 20.7 points.